anav-dev/hand-embroidery/assets/docs/test/TESTING.md

 > [!NOTE]
 > The initial tests of the "Submit form with invalid fields" and "Re-click on bars icon" failed.
-Check [Bugs](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/test/TESTING.md#:~:text=Troubleshooting) section to see issues fixed.
+Check [Bugs](https://github.com/anav-dev/hand-embroidery/blob/main/assets/docs/test/TESTING.md#bugs-troubleshooting) section to see issues fixed.

-- __Peer-code-review | Slack Community__
+- __Peer-code-review Testing | Slack Community__

     After a peer-code-review request, the following issues were spotted by code peers feedback: